 There’s no need to panic or rush your cat to the vet when she goes into labor.
 Just keep an eye on things and make sure the delivery is progressing normally.
 The kittens need to be with their mothers for a minimum of eight weeks in order to be properly weaned, but 12 weeks with mom is better.

+Tell us: Did you know the answer to the question “How long are cats pregnant for”?
 Have you had a pregnant cat or witnessed a cat give birth?
 What did you think?
-Share your stories in the comments!